How to tell the type of wood in furniture

 An easy method involves using a cubic foot measurement.
 Calculate the volume of a sample and determine its weight.
 For quick identification, compare your measurements with standard density tables available online.
 This will enhance recognition when examining pieces in various settings.

-See also How to make glass furniture
+See also How to turn couch into outdoor furniture

 Examining the sound produced when tapping on wood